Feeding Your Senior Dog

 Finding the best dog food for senior dogs involves looking for certain beneficial ingredients while also avoiding those that could pose problems.
 Here are two to keep in mind:

-- Certain grains: There is no evidence grains are harmful to senior dogs, but some grains may be less digestible than other plant-based proteins and carbohydrates.
+Certain grains: There is no evidence that grains are harmful to senior dogs, but some grains may be less digestible than other plant-based proteins and carbohydrates.
 Some dogs may find diets high in grains and low in animal proteins less palatable, too.

-- Grain-free proteins: As always, there is a flipside.
+Grain-free proteins: As always, there is a flipside.
 Interestingly, newer research shows an emerging association between low levels of blood taurine, a nutrient important for heart function, and grain-free diets that are high in legumes (like peas, lentils, and chickpeas).
 It may be because these grain-free protein sources are less digestible.
 If your dog has heart disease, ask your vet about what is currently known about this association.

 Best Senior Dog Food for Small Breeds

 Though you may often see breed-based foods on pet store shelves, they are usually a function of marketing.
-It is not really critical to pick a "small breed" food for senior dogs; what they need nutritionally really does not differ all that much from what larger breeds need.
-However, if your friend eats kibble, it is good to choose one that is scaled down to a more appropriate size and shape for him.
+It is not really critical to pick a “small breed” food for senior dogs; what they need nutritionally really does not differ all that much from what larger breeds need.
+However, if your furry friend eats kibble, it is good to choose one that is scaled down to a more appropriate size and shape for him.

 Here are a few other recommendations to help you find the best senior dog food for small breeds:

-- Small breeds typically live longer than large breeds.
+Small breeds typically live longer than large breeds.
 For that reason, some experts suggest a diet rich in antioxidants to help prevent free-radical damage over time.
 Ask your vet to recommend a brand that fits the bill.

-- Smaller dogs are more likely to be overweight as they age if fed freely, so portion your dog's food carefully.
+Smaller dogs are more likely to be overweight as they age if fed freely, so portion your dog’s food carefully.
 Pre-portioned foods or those that are less calorically dense are good choices.

-- If an aging small breed dog develops a certain health condition, your vet might recommend a prescription diet specially formulated and clinically proven to help treat it.
+If an aging small breed dog develops a certain health condition, your vet might recommend a prescription diet specially formulated and clinically proven to help treat it.

 What Is the Best Senior Dog Food for Large Breeds?